Nesci28/nitrOS-C/README.md

     - [X] if the difference is more than 6 minutes, decrease the difficulty
 - [X] do the work
 - [X] randomize the salt in the proof-of-work
+- [ ] announce when a block as been mined

 #### get_info
 - [X] get the user balance